tim-koko/website/content/de/blog/2025-kubevirt-whatis.md

 - Run VMs inside Kubernetes, just like Pods.
 - Use the same Kubernetes tools - kubectl, Helm, ArgoCD, etc.
-- Use the same cloud native Workflows - GitOps, Pipelines
+- Use the same cloud-native Workflows - GitOps, pipelines
-- Manage both containers and VMs from a single control plane
+- Manage both containers and VMs from a single control plane.

-KubeVirt is not about replacing VMs, it’s about unifying how you build and run them.
+KubeVirt is not about replacing VMs - it’s about unifying how you build and run them.

 ### Core concepts